What is product discovery documentation and why does it matter?

 • Track over multiple hackathons to see trends and improvements

 The best hackathons strengthen innovation culture even when individual projects don't ship.
-Measure what matters for your objectives—direct outputs, cultural impact, or both.
+For the complete measurement framework, see the AI hackathon measurement funnel.